 The Buddhist monks practice intense meditation on Guru Purnima.
 They reinvigorate their spiritual training and stick to severe penance like giving up meat, alcohol etc.

 Significance Of Guru Purnima

 For Hindus, the period of 'Chaturmas' begins from the day of Guru Purnima.
 This day is also of great significance to the farmers.
-The day of Guru Purnima marks the beginning of monsoons and the much needed rains for the crops to flourish.
-The advent of monsoon brings about the much needed relief from the scorching summers.
+The day of Guru Purnima marks the beginning of monsoons and the much-needed rains for the crops to flourish.
+The advent of monsoon brings about much-needed relief from the scorching summers.
 It is also a good day to begin your spiritual lessons.

 So, take time on this Guru Purnima to thank your teacher for all that he/she has done for you.